pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 The remainder of the subpacket cannot be parsed if the version and type are not supported.

-UTF-ish encodings are therefore safe in user attribute packets.
+UTF-8ish encodings are therefore safe in user attribute packets.

 ### v2 SEIPD Packets